Capri (NYSE:CPRI) Issues Q3 2023 Earnings Guidance

 Wall Street Analyst Weigh In

-Several brokerages recently weighed in on CPRI.
-Wells Fargo & Company dropped their target price on shares of Capri from $85.00 to $70.00 and set an overweight rating for the company in a report on Thursday, July 7th.
-Cowen dropped their price objective on shares of Capri from $80.00 to $70.00 and set an outperform rating for the company in a report on Thursday, June 2nd.
-UBS Group dropped their price objective on shares of Capri from $91.00 to $65.00 and set a buy rating for the company in a report on Friday, July 15th.
-Cowen decreased their target price on shares of Capri from $80.00 to $70.00 in a research report on Thursday, June 2nd.
-Finally, Barclays decreased their target price on shares of Capri from $74.00 to $63.00 and set an overweight rating on the stock in a research report on Thursday, June 2nd.
-Five research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
-According to MarketBeat, Capri currently has an average rating of Moderate Buy and a consensus price target of $70.44.
+CPRI has been the topic of several research reports.
+Wells Fargo & Company cut their target price on Capri from $85.00 to $70.00 and set an overweight rating on the stock in a research report on Thursday, July 7th.
+Robert W. Baird reduced their price target on shares of Capri from $85.00 to $75.00 and set an outperform rating on the stock in a research report on Thursday, June 2nd.
+Barclays cut their target price on shares of Capri from $74.00 to $63.00 and set an overweight rating on the stock in a report on Thursday, June 2nd.
+TheStreet cut Capri from a b rating to a c+ rating in a report on Wednesday, June 1st.
+Finally, UBS Group decreased their price target on shares of Capri from $91.00 to $65.00 and set a buy rating on the stock in a research report on Friday, July 15th.
+Five analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
+According to data from MarketBeat, the stock has an average rating of Moderate Buy and a consensus price target of $70.44.

-In other news, CEO John D. Idol sold 3,803 shares of Capri stock in a transaction dated Friday, June 3rd.
-The shares were sold at an average price of $49.63, for a total value of $188,742.89.
-Following the sale, the chief executive officer now owns 933,268 shares in the company, valued at $46,318,090.84.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Company insiders own 2.60% of the company’s stock.
+In other news, CEO John D. Idol sold 3,803 shares of the firm’s stock in a transaction on Friday, June 3rd.
+The stock was sold at an average price of $49.63, for a total transaction of $188,742.89.
+Following the completion of the transaction, the chief executive officer now directly owns 933,268 shares in the company, valued at $46,318,090.84.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+2.60% of the stock is currently owned by insiders.

 Capri Company Profile